 - 2 tablespoon water

 - For the Frosting:

-- 24 tbsp (3 sticks) unsalted butter, cut into 24 pieces and softened
+- 24 tablespoon (3 sticks) unsalted butter, cut into 24 pieces and softened

 - For the Cake: Preheat oven to 350°.
 Grease three 8" round cake pans and line them with parchment paper.
 Grease the parchment paper and lightly flour the pans.
 Process the pretzels in a food processor until finely ground, 1 to 2 minutes.